 Good quality nori can be challenging to find outside of Japan.
-If you can afford, go with nori that is on the more expensive side.
+If you can afford it, go with nori brand, which is on the more expensive side.
 They have a crispier texture and fragrant aroma compared to the inferior ones.
-As a guide, look for nori from the Ariake Sea (有明海), which is well known for quality nori.
+As a guide, look for nori from the Ariake Sea (有明海), which is well-known for quality nori.

 Fresh Ingredients to Stock At All Times

 There are many benefits to cooking with ginger (生姜).
 With a strong cleansing and refreshing quality, we often add grated ginger to pork and seafood dishes.
 We also use ginger to infuse dishes with its fragrant aroma.